Installing conda

 See managing environments in the conda documentation for more.

-If you say “no” to not let the installer script modify your shell configuration, then you will have to manually find the path to the conda executable, which is in ~/mambaforge/bin/conda.
-All of the above applies, but your shell might not be able to find conda or python.
+If you say “no” to not let the installer script modify your shell configuration, then you will have to manually find the path to the conda executable, which is in ~/miniforge3/bin/conda.

 Regular maintenance of the environment